asishgeek/asishgeek.github.io/index.md

 	<h1 class="pageTitle">Recent News</h1>
 </div>

+#### March 08, 2017
+New manuscript on learning the DAG structure of equal noise-variance Gaussian Bayesian networks exactly in polynomial time.
+The manuscript can be read [here](https://arxiv.org/abs/1703.01196)

 #### February 1, 2017
 Will be in Seattle from Feb 1st - Feb 3rd for the Facebook PhD Machine Learning Summit.
 Thanks Facebook for the hospitality.